SLURM

 Batch Scripts

-The first step for submitting a job to SLURM is to write a batch script, as shown below.
+The first step for submitting a non-interactive job to SLURM is to write a batch script, as shown below.
 The script includes a number of #SBATCH directive lines that tell SLURM details about your job, including the resource requirements for your job.
-For example, the example below is a simple Python job requesting 1 node, 1 CPU core, 500 MB of RAM, and 2 hours of wall time.
-Note that specifying the node (#SBATCH --nodes=1 ) and CPU core ( #SBATCH --ntasks=1 ) count must be broken off into two lines in SLURM.
+For example, the example below is a simple Python job requesting 1 node, 1 task (process), 2 physical CPU cores, 8GB of RAM, and 2 hours of wall time.

 #!/bin/bash